Tip it up for the Troops

 In today’s world everybody focuses on the negatives.
 Whether it is the media following all the negative news; people noticing the faults in everyone else; and in parenting, where wrong behavior doesn’t go unpunished and right behavior is seldom rewarded.
 Having a 5 year old daughter, I fell right into the trend.
 Little time was spent praising her for the things she did right, while most of my energy was focused on the negative things she did.

 Far left: Rick Yount (Warrior Canine Connection Founder) with Freedom, Gil McMillan (Air Compassion for Veterans), Nancy Christopherson (Executive Director for Tee it up for the Troops), Rose and Dan Schadegg (TIUFTT sponsors) and Jonathan Gordon (kneeling) with Birdie.
-Picture taken at the Warrior Canine Connection program at the National Intrepid Center of Excellence, Washington, D.C
+Picture taken at the Warrior Canine Connection program at the National Intrepid Center of Excellence, Washington, D.C[/caption]

 Fortunately, I was privileged with an internship, training future service dogs.
 Training a dog requires patience I never realized I could have.
 And while I was training the dogs, they were also training me, unknowingly at first, how to be a better parent.
 With training a dog, simple tasks are easy.
 Sit; down; stay; come; they are all very basic, while more advanced tasks such as opening a door or turning on or off a light are very time consuming and stressful on both dog and trainer.